MegavexNetwork/scoreboard-library/README.md

 - Sidebars.
 Up to 42 characters (depends on the formatting) for 1.12.2 and below, no limit for newer versions
 - Teams.
 Supports showing different properties (display name, prefix, entries etc.) of the same team to different players
-- Doesn't require extra dependencies (assuming you're targetting the latest version of Paper)
+- Doesn't require extra dependencies (assuming you're targeting the latest version of Paper)
 - Packet-level, meaning it works with other scoreboard plugins (and is faster)
 - Supports [Folia](https://github.com/PaperMC/Folia)
 - Fully async.
 All packet work is done asynchronously so you can (but don't have to) use the library from the main